webbgroup/certified-aws-developer-associate-notes/2-aws-deep-dive/cicd/codecommit.md

         - Trigger for pull request updates (created / updated / deleted / commented)
         - Commit comment events
         - CloudWatch Event Rules goes into an SNS topic

-**NOTE**: As of May 31, 2019, Use the "Old Experience" UI for now as the new UI has bugs!